Lattice convex chains in the plane: Introduction

 \section{Introduction}

-In 1926, Jarn\'{\i}k found an equivalent of the maximal number of integral points that a portion of length $n$ of a strictly convex function can interpolate.
+In 1926, Jarn\'{\i}k found an equivalent of the maximal number of integral points that a portion of length $n$ of the graph of a strictly convex function can interpolate.
 He obtained an explicit constant times $n^{2/3}$.
-This work was at the origin of many works of Diophantine analysis, and we refer the reader to the papers of W. Schmidt \cite{Sch} and Bombieri and Pila \cite{BP} for more recent results, discussions and open questions on this subject.
+This work was at the origin of many works of Diophantine analysis, and we refer the reader to the papers of W. Schmidt \cite{MR778171} and Bombieri and Pila \cite{MR1016893} for more recent results, discussions and open questions on this subject.
 One may slightly change Jarn\'{\i}k's framework, and consider the set of integral points which are interpolated by the graph on $[0,n]$ of an increasing and strictly convex function satisfying $f(0)=0$ and $f(n)=n$.
 It turns out that this question is related to another family of works we shall discuss now.